 Some people claim bleach baths help chronic skin infections, with the thought that it may even aid in faster recovery.
-Because of the harsh nature of bleach, however, consult your dermatologist or primary care physician before use.
+Because of the harsh nature of bleach, you may want to consult with a dermatologist or primary care physician before use.

-To try a bleach bath as a treatment, add around 1/3 of a teaspoon of household bleach (2.2 percent concentration) per quart of warm water.
-Keep your head completely above water at all times.
+To try a bleach bath as a treatment, research from 2015 suggests adding around 1/3 of a teaspoon of household bleach (2.2% concentration) per quart of warm water.
+Keep your head above water at all times.
 Soak in the bath for 10 minutes before showering in clean water and drying your skin thoroughly.

 Wear loose cotton clothing

 Loose cotton clothing is breathable, doesn’t hold moisture, and won’t rub against your skin and aggravate it.
-It will help keep your skin clean, dry, and bacteria-free.
+It can help keep your skin clean, dry, and bacteria-free.

 Keep the area dry

 Keeping the affected area dry can prevent further flare-ups.
-Moist areas allow bacteria and fungus to grow.
+Moist areas allow bacteria and fungi to grow.

 Maintain proper hygiene

-Hidradenitis suppurativa is a chronic condition.
-There’s no cure, but early treatment can help to lessen your symptoms, prevent infection, and prevent new lumps from forming.
+HS is a chronic condition.
+There’s no cure, but early treatment can help lessen your symptoms, prevent infection, and prevent new lumps from forming.